ForgerySleuth: Empowering Multimodal Large Language Models for Image Manipulation Detection: Conclusion

 \section{Conclusion}

 In this work, we explored the potential of multimodal large language models in the image manipulation detection task.
 The proposed ForgerySleuth integrates M-LLMs with a trace encoder, allowing the model to utilize world knowledge to detect high-level semantic anomalies while effectively capturing low-level forgery traces.
 Additionally, we introduced a vision decoder with a fusion mechanism to integrate different features, ultimately producing precise segmentation masks.
 We also proposed a supervised fine-tuning dataset, ForgeryAnalysis, specifically designed for the IMD task.
 Each entry was initially generated by GPT-4o using a novel Chain-of-Clues prompt and then reviewed and refined by experts.
 Furthermore, we developed a data engine based on this dataset to automate forgery analysis, facilitating the creation of a larger-scale ForgeryAnalysis-PT dataset for pre-training purposes.
-We will make our data and models publicly accessible to provide resources for advancing the field of image manipulation detection.
+A discussion of limitations can be found in Section \ref{sec:limitation}.
+We have already made the resources publicly available, including the data, code, and weights, to provide resources for advancing the field.

-\textbf{Limitation and Future Work.} There are still some limitations worth discussing.
-One limitation is the large size of the model and the time cost of generating detailed explanations.
-In future work, we plan to explore a lighter version of the model where generating such detailed outputs is optional, which would significantly reduce inference time.
-Another limitation is related to the evaluation method for the reasoning text.
-Although we utilized the powerful GPT-4 and carefully designed prompts to guide the analysis and scoring, we need to investigate more stable and accurate evaluation methods.

-\textbf{Acknowledgment.} Ruirui Tu and Xu Han assisted with the data annotation, which significantly contributed to the development of the ForgeryAnalysis dataset.
+\textbf{Acknowledgment.} This work was supported in part by the National Natural Science Foundation of China (Grant 62472098).
+We would like to express our gratitude to Ruirui Tu and Xu Han for their valuable assistance with data annotation, which significantly contributed to the development of the ForgeryAnalysis dataset.